-4.2 Submitting proposals through the AO website
+4.4 Submitting proposals through the AO website

 The proposal must be submitted through the AO website.
-A proposer is required to provide the elements written in Section 3.3 using the web form.
-The main part of the proposal should be uploaded as a pdf file, and the file size must be less than 50 Mb.
-The information and the pdf file can be saved in the AO web server.
-The information on the required elements is editable and the pdf file is replaceable prior to final submission before the submission deadline.
+A proposer is required to provide the elements written in Section 4.3 using the web form.
+The main part of the proposal should be uploaded as a PDF file, and the file size must be less than 50 Mb.
+The information and the PDF file can be saved on the AO web server

-4.3 Proposal receipt
+4.5 Proposal receipt

-A proposer will receive an email from the AO system shortly after submission indicating that a proposal was successfully submitted.
-If a proposer does not receive the email, please contact the AO administrative office (jaxa-curation-ao@jaxa.jp).
+A proposer will receive an auto-reply email from the AO system shortly after submission indicating that a proposal was successfully submitted.
+If a proposer does not receive the email, please contact the AO administration office (jaxa-curation-ao@jaxa.jp).

-4.4 Revision of submitted proposal
+4.6 Revision of submitted proposal

 The proposer may edit a submitted proposal at any time before the submission deadline.
-After the final submission deadline, the proposer must contact the AO administrative office to submit the revised final proposal.
+After the final submission deadline, the proposer must contact the AO administration office (jaxacuration-ao@jaxa.jp) to submit the revised final proposal.

-4.5 Withdraw of submitted proposal
+4.7 Withdraw of submitted proposal

 The proposer may withdraw a proposal at any time for any reason on the AO website.
-The proposer may send a request to withdraw a proposal to the AO administrative office.
+The proposer may send a request to withdraw a proposal to the AO administration office (jaxa-curation-ao@jaxa.jp).